jefftriplett/jefftriplett.github.io/_drafts/django-and-the-chamber-of-secrets.md

 ## Alternatives

 For a recent client project, I had a good experience using the 1Password CLI to share and load secrets into the environment.
 If you are working with a team, I would consider checking it out for your team in case it's a good fit.
-Check out their docs on the the feature here: [https://developer.1password.com/docs/cli/secrets-environment-variables/]
+Check out their [Load secrets into the environment](https://developer.1password.com/docs/cli/secrets-environment-variables/) docs on the the feature here.

 ## Resources